 Step 2: Have the victim connect

 For devices that have not yet connected, the attacker can simply ensure that their signal is stronger than that of the genuine AP’s.
-In a case where the device has already connected to the legitimate AP – which is typically the case when targeting enterprise networks – the attacker can send deauthentication packets to the victim and the legitimate AP to block their connection.
+In a case where the device has already connected to the legitimate AP.
+This is typically the case when targeting enterprise networks.
+The attacker can send deauthentication packets to the victim and the legitimate AP to block their connection.
 This prompts the user to reconnect.
 And, when doing so, will see the Rogue AP under the disguise of the legitimate one, thanks to SSID spoofing.

 Step 3: Attacks